 The exact incidence of kaposiform hemangioendothelioma is unknown but is estimated to be 0.07 cases per 100,000 children per year.[1,2,3] This lesion affects both sexes equally, with most developing in the neonatal period, one-half presenting at birth, and others presenting during childhood or adulthood.

 Kaposiform hemangioendothelioma most frequently involves the extremities and less frequently involves the trunk and head and neck area.
 Most lesions involve the skin (refer to Figure 9).
 Deeper lesions (retroperitoneum, thoracic cavity, and muscle) can appear as a bluish-purpuric hue on the skin, whereas superficial lesions can be firm, purpuric or ecchymotic, and painful.
-Lesions are usually unifocal and growth is expansive and contiguous.
+Primary bone lesions may cause pain or other nonspecific findings, even without an obvious mass on physical examination.[Level of evidence: 3iDi] Lesions are usually unifocal and growth is expansive and contiguous.
 Local lymph nodes may be involved, but there are no reports of distant metastasis.
 Rare multifocal presentations have been reported, mostly in the bone.[1,2,3]

 Figure 9.
 Kaposiform hemangioendothelioma with Kasabach-Merritt phenomenon.
 The lesion is indurated, firm, and warm with petechiae and purpura.
 Credit: Denise Adams, M.D.